 - There has been very limited information sharing with the affected sector, few alternative funding streams considered, and no examination of the current level and effectiveness of the spending of Auckland Tourism, Events and Economic Development (ATEED).

-The proposal is part of the Auckland Council's 2017/2018 Annual Plan (also known as the Annual Budget).
+The targeted rate is part of the Auckland Council's 2017/2018 Annual Plan (also known as the Annual Budget).
 Read more.

 Facts before Council